resin-studio/slim/README.md

     - in order to visualize the ideal CHC language for refined reasoning
 - evaluate existing solvers for feasibility
     - see if solvers have specialized logic for solving for arguments of horn clauses
+    - understand if subtyping entailment needs to be abandoned in favor of typing entailment
     - try running the CHC-type translation on foldn example
     - try to manually construct CHC problem for the foldn example
 - translate to CHC solver language